Last Updated on January 24, 2023 by Dee

 Use a Reference Image (or two).

-Using a good reference image will help you better understand and render the subject matter in your digital painting.
+A good reference image will help you better understand and render the subject matter in your digital painting.

 Use different brushes for various effects, such as blending colors or adding texture.